Tomas-M/iotop/README.md

 - alicektx <alicekot13@gmail.com> - documentation imrpovements
 - Filip Kofron <filip.kofron.cz@gmail.com> - build system imrpovements

-**Thanks!!!
-This project is what it is now because the steam you have put into it!**
+**Thanks!
+This project is what it is now because the steam you have put into it**

 *NB.
 In case you have contributed to the project and do not see your name in the list, please note that the above list is updated manually and it is an omission - notify the maintainers to fix it.*